 Individuals falling into the scope of the EU regulation and to bilateral social security totalization agreements or who are citizens of former socialist block countries are subject to Hungarian social security but may apply for exemption in line with the applicable agreements.

-Third-country expatriates are not subject to social security, if they are on assignment in Hungary or delegated to Hungary, their assignment does not exceed two years and none of the above agreements apply.
+Third-country citizen expatriates are not subject to social security, if they are on assignment in Hungary, and their assignment does not exceed two years and none of the above agreements apply.

 Are there any gift, wealth, estate, and/or inheritance taxes in Hungary?

 Inheritance and gift tax2 is levied on individuals who acquire property by inheritance or gift, at rates depending on the closeness of the relationship between the deceased and the recipient, as well as on the type of property acquired.
 Foreign citizens inheriting Hungarian property may also be subject to the taxation.

 The rate ranges between 0 percent and 80 percent.